Name |

 Seattle, King Co., WA |

-- Riley and Martha arrive in Seattle per the news article below.
+- Riley and Martha arrive in Seattle per the following news articles.

 |